3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 one day before (5th October), because minimum expiration period to set in `gpg` is `1d` (one day).

+That change of system time is temporary most distributions synchronize time with network time servers, e.g. on Fedora there is about 10 minutes before it resets to current time, but on Ubuntu it works only for a fraction of second.
+In Qubes OS AppVMs are synchronized by Dom0 periodically every 6h, but sync can be triggered by `sudo qvm-sync-clock`.

 ```shell
 sudo date -s "2023-10-05 07:08:03 PM"